This post may contain affiliate links (read more)

 We also continued to keep her at an angle after every feed for at least an hour before trying to put her down.
 They recommend half hour but every time we tried that it was too soon and the milk came up.

 Elise was definitely more comfortable propped upright than lying flat so this seat is probably one of the best things we had.
-It has an insert for smaller babies which can be removed when they grow and it can be used for feeding and for play.
-We have used this daily since she was about 17 weeks when we started weaning, and she still eats a lot of her meals in it now.
+It has an insert for smaller babies which you can remove when they grow and it can be used for feeding and for play.
+We have used this daily since she was about 17 weeks when we started weaning.
+She still eats a lot of her meals in it now.

 Buy them plain, buy them cheap and buy in bulk.
 The ones with poppers are best and avoid the grows that go over the head.
-We didn’t really use any of the 0-3 month clothes as she lived in grows – there was no point getting her dressed as she was inevitably going to be changed.
+We didn’t really use any of the 0-3 month clothes as she lived in grows.
+There was no point putting clothes on her as she was inevitably going to be mess them.

 You might also enjoy…10 Must Have Baby Items